auryan898/EV3-Gamepad-Control/README.md

     GameControllerManager manager = GameControllerManager.getInstance();

+This is used to access gamepad controllers and update them too.
-This is a singleton so it's always the same manager instance wherever you call this method.
+It's also a singleton so it's always the same manager instance wherever you call this method.

 ---